Restful, refreshing sleep

 Vivos appliance therapy minimizes the need for involved procedures later in life.
 For example, our young patients will most likely not require conventional braces to align their teeth or correct their bites.
 In many cases, early intervention offers a non-invasive alternative to future jaw surgery.

-Vivos Appliance Therapy for Sleep Apnea Near Me in Highland, IL
+Vivos Appliance Therapy for Sleep Apnea Near Me in Highland, IN

 We invite you to call us at 219-924-5437 to schedule an appointment to get your child on track to restful, rejuvenating sleep!